fyquah/fyquah.github.io/_posts/2017-07-22-estimating-parameters-of-a-uniform-distribution.md

 ---

 We are given a list of samples `[x1 ; x2 ; x3; ...; xn]` and we know that
 they originate from a uniform distribution.
-What are the most likely parameters of the uniform distribution?
+What are the parameters of the uniform distribution?

 For simplicity, we can assume that `x[i] <= x[i+1]` and `x[1] < x[n]`.
 This
-condition simply means that `Set.length (Set.of_list samples)` >= 2
+condition implies that we presort the sampled numbers and there are at least 2 unique numbers in the sample.

-## Disclaimer (-ish)
+## Disclaimer(-ish)

 I am writing this text mostly because my mentor at my internship mentioned this problem to me.
-As I was solving the problem, I felt that I have managed to grasp a better understanding of the method simply by looking at such toy examples.
+As I was solving the problem, I felt that I have managed to grasp a better understanding of bayesian methods simply by looking at such toy examples.
 In other words, an unintended consequence of this blog post is to hopefully explain what bayesian estimation mean in the context of model fitting.
-In particular, we will be studying a specific case where the distribution is known to be uniform and the parameters are to be sampled from a continuous distribution.
+In particular, we will be studying a specific case where the distribution is known to be uniform and we want to obtain a probability distribution over possible parameter values.

-I will try to leave out as many mathematical jargons as possible, but I'd use the following somewhat extensively:

-- $$X \space\forall\space y$$ statement X is true forall conditions y
-- $$X \wedge Y$$ - when both X AND Y is true
-- $$X \vee Y$$ - when either X OR Y is true

-Throughout

 ## What is a Uniform Distribution

 A [continuous uniform distribution](https://en.wikipedia.org/wiki/Uniform_distribution) is a distribution defined by two parameters, `a` and `b`, where `a` <= `b` and where the probability of getting any number between `a` and `b` is equal.
-In the problem that we are studying, as the problem deals with real numbers, this would be a continuous uniform distribution.

 ## A Naive Argument